 As the usefulness of the harmonization sank in, driven by commerce and trade, Americans began setting their new watches to the time of the railroad—standardized time.
 People and places around the world began adopting the standardized time, with time zones.
 The world was never the same—yet the U.S. government wouldn’t recognize standardized time officially until 1918, when they also tried, and failed, to implement Daylight Savings Time.

-The Standard Time Act of 1918, or Calder Act, as it was called, also gave the power to regulate time zones to the Department of Commerce.
+The Standard Time Act of 1918, or Calder Act, as it was called, also gave the power to regulate time zones to the Interstate Commerce Commission.

-The time ticking in the back of our lives for the last 100 years was designed and dictated first by the railroads, then by the U.S. Department of Commerce.
+The time ticking in the back of our lives for the last 100 years was designed and dictated first by the railroads, then by the U.S. Government.

 How’s that for a capitalist construct?